Kryklin/darkstar/README.md

   - **Custom Window Controls**: Custom-built window controls for minimizing, maximizing, and closing the application.
   - **Draggable Area**: The top navigation bar acts as a draggable area.
 - **Client-Side Security**: All operations are performed client-side, ensuring your data never leaves your machine.
+- **Auto-Updates**: Automatically checks for updates on startup.
+You can also manually check via the system tray menu.
 - **Light & Dark Theme**: A user-friendly interface with both light and dark themes.

 ## Commands